-- To promote international cooperation in mathematics. - To decide on the location and assist the organization of the International Congress of Mathematicians that takes place every four years. - To support other international scientific meetings or conferences. - To acknowledge outstanding research contributions to mathematics by awarding scientific prizes. - To encourage and support other international mathematical activities considered likely to contribute to the development of mathematical science in any of its aspects, pure, applied, or educational.
+- To promote international cooperation in mathematics. - To decide on the location and assist the organization of the International Congress of Mathematicians. - To support other international scientific meetings or conferences. - To acknowledge outstanding research contributions to mathematics by awarding scientific prizes. - To encourage and support other international mathematical activities considered likely to contribute to the development of mathematical science in any of its aspects, pure, applied, or educational.